Sri Lanka Travel Guide: How to Climb Sigiriya Rock Fortress

 The views are indescribable, so I’m not even going to attempt to put it into words.

 Ready to explore Sigiriya?
 For an amazing view of Sigiriya rock from your hotel room, check yourself into EKHO Sigiriya, a small boutique hotel adjacent to the rock palace.
-Other highly-rated Sigiriya hotel options include Hotel Sigiriya (a luxury property that offers a pool with the ultimate view – the Lion Rock itself) or Jetwing Lake (a modern luxury hotel in Dambulla with spacious rooms overlooking the mountains).
+We also highly recommend Jetwing Lake near the Dambulla Cave Temples for the stunning infinity pool, spacious rooms and excellent service.
+Other highly-rated Sigiriya hotel options include Hotel Sigiriya and Aliya Resort & Spa, both of which are luxury properties with pools that offers the ultimate view – the Lion Rock itself.

 Have you visited Sigiriya?
 What was your experience?
 Leave a comment below and tell me all about it!